krishpatel2067/ListLib/docs/Introduction/dtypes.md

 !!! info "Beta"
     Matricies are in Beta as of now, so expect some bugs/limited functionality.
 Report any concerns [here](https://devforum.roblox.com/t/greetings/164871?u=thecarbyneuniverse "ListLib Official Release Post")

+More datatypes may be added in the future.